Recipe by Occasional Cooker

 Lots of flavor here.
 I didn't have green peppers, so I went with just red peppers.
 Served it over whole wheat angel hair and topped it off with some grated parmesan cheese.
 Mine was pretty saucy compared to some of the pictures, but this worked well with the pasta.

-I didn't LOVE this recipe merely because it was a bit tangy for my taste.
+It was a bit tangy for my taste.
 With that said, this was a good recipe.
 It really was.
 The only thing I didn't care for was the tanginess and I'm fairly certain that was the sauce itself which has nothing to do with the rest of the ingredients.
 My boyfriend didn't care for it though so I ate his and mine! lol

 Wow...so easy and so much flavor!!
 I used plum tomatoes cut up, because I had no cherry tomatoes on hand and added a little garlic powder to the chicken before browning it with the salt and pepper.
 Do NOT skip the green olives and the capers!
 They "make" this dish spectacular!
 Served this with some fresh black pepper linguine for a fantastic meal!
 Thanks Occasional Cooker for a great recipe!!

 Easy to make & everyone lived it.

 I only had plain tomato sauce to which I added a few dashes of Adobo.
 Gave it a little Spanish flavor